 ‘Are you sure we can eat this?’
 Taïga is doubtful.

-When Tom comes to check on them a little later, even Jen has caught a bright orange fish.
+When Toma comes to check on them a little later, even Jen has caught a bright orange fish.

-Tom helps them clean their catch and they barbecue large slices of the salmon-like fish over an open fire pit.
-Even Jen eats without grumbling…
+Toma helps them clean their catch and they barbecue large slices of the salmon-like fish over an open fire pit.
+Even Jen eats without grumbling.

-‘Well…’ Tom clears his throat, ‘There was this guy from school.
+‘Well…’ Toma clears his throat.
+‘There was this guy.
 A really good windsurfer, a senior…’

-Taïga visualizes Tom windsurfing on the black waters…
+Taïga visualizes someone just like Toma windsurfing on the black waters…

 ‘He came here every weekend as soon as the ice broke.
 He was really good.’